Can I Eat Expired Frog Legs Fresh Cooked?

 Expert Source

-"Frog legs should be stored in the refrigerator at 40°F or below and consumed within 1-2 days for optimal freshness and safety, according to FDA guidelines."
+"Frog legs, like any other perishable food, should be stored in the refrigerator at 40°F or below and consumed within 1-2 days of cooking, according to USDA food safety guidelines."

 ✅Fresh Frog Legs Fresh Cooked